TUI Airways: Seasonal leasing

-In 2023, TUI Group and Enter Air agreed to set up a joint venture wet-lease ACMI operator called Fly4.
+In 2023, TUI Group and Enter Air agreed to set up a joint venture wet-lease ACMI operator called Fly4 Airlines.
 The Irish-based airline, which is set to take off in spring 2024, will take on three TUI Airways Boeing 737-800s plus one from TUI fly Belgium, and lease them back to TUI Airways during the peak summer seasons.
 These aircraft will then be leased to other airlines during the winter schedule when TUI operations are not at high demand.
 TUI had previously also leased multiple Airbus A320-200 aircraft for the summer 2023 season to cover for the delay in Boeing 737 MAX deliveries.
 In December 2024, TUI Airways announced it has ordered 14 additional Boeing 737 MAX 8 aircraft sign leased from BOC Aviation, to help cover the absence of the delayed MAX 10 aircraft.
 Older Boeing 737-800s are due to retire.
 It has been announced these aircraft will be delivered between 2025 and 2026.